dquenti/dquenti/README.md

 ## About Me

 Hello!
-I'm Daniela Quenti, a Junior Data Analyst with a Master's degree in Data Science & AI from Universitat de VIC & Nuclio Digital School.
-With a background in biochemistry and medical informatics, I have a strong foundation in data analysis, machine learning, and data visualization.
-My passion lies in transforming data into actionable insights to drive business decisions.
+I'm Daniela Quenti, a Junior Data Analyst with a Master's degree in Data Science & AI.
+With a background in biochemistry and medical informatics, I have a strong foundation in data analysis and I'm passionate about machine learning and data visualization, continuously learning and expanding my knowledge each day.
+My passion lies in transforming data into actionable insights to drive valuable decisions.

 - **Location:** Valparaíso, Chile
 - **Email:** daniela.quenti@gmail.com